greg-raven/Department-21/_drafts/funnies.md

 ST. FRANCIS: Apparently so, Lord.
 The go to great pains to grow it and keep it green.
 The begin each spring by fert- ilizing grass and poisoning any other plant that crops up in the lawn.

-God: The spring rains and warm weather probably make grass grow really fast.
+GOD: The spring rains and warm weather probably make grass grow really fast.
 That must make the Suburbanites happy.

-St. Francis: Apparently not, Lord.
+ST. FRANCIS: Apparently not, Lord.
 As soon as it grows a little, they cut it-sometimes twice a week.

-God: They cut it?
+GOD: They cut it?
 Do they then bail it like hay?

-St. Francis: Not exactly, Lord.
+ST. FRANCIS: Not exactly, Lord.
 Most of them rake it up and put it in bags.

-God: They bag it?
+GOD: They bag it?
 Why?
 Is it a cash crop?
 Do they sell it?

-St. Francis: No Sir.
+ST. FRANCIS: No Sir.
 Just the opposite.
 They pay to throw it away.

-God: Now let me get this straight.
+GOD: Now let me get this straight.
 They fertilize grass so it will grow.
 And when it does grow, they cut it off and pay to throw it away?

-St. Francis: Yes, Sir.
+ST. FRANCIS: Yes, Sir.

-God: These Suburbanites must be relieved in the summer when we cut back on the rain and turn up the heat.
+GOD: These Suburbanites must be relieved in the summer when we cut back on the rain and turn up the heat.
 That surely slows the growth and saves them a lot of work.

-St. Francis: You aren’t going to believe this Lord.
+ST. FRANCIS: You aren’t going to believe this Lord.
 When the grass stops growing so fast, they drag out hoses and pay more money to water it so they can continue to mow it and pay to get rid of it.

-God: What nonsense.
+GOD: What nonsense.
 At least they kept some of the trees.
 That was a sheer stroke of genius, if I do say so myself.
 The trees grow leaves in the spring to provide beauty and shade in the summer.
 In the autumn they fall to the ground and form a natural blanket to keep moisture in the soil and protect the trees and bushes.
 Plus, as they rot, the leaves form compost to enhance the soil.
 It’s a natural circle of life.

-St. Francis: You better sit down, Lord.
+ST. FRANCIS: You better sit down, Lord.
 The Suburbanites have drawn a new circle.
 As soon as the leaves fall, they rake them into great piles and pay to have them hauled away.

-God: No. What do they do to protect the shrub and tree roots in the winter and to keep the soil moist and loose?
+GOD: No. What do they do to protect the shrub and tree roots in the winter and to keep the soil moist and loose?

-St. Francis: After throwing away the leaves, they go out and buy something which they call mulch.
+ST. FRANCIS: After throwing away the leaves, they go out and buy something which they call mulch.
 The haul it home and spread it around in place of the leaves.

-God: And where do they get this mulch?
+GOD: And where do they get this mulch?

-St. Francis: They cut down trees and grind them up to make the mulch.
+ST. FRANCIS: They cut down trees and grind them up to make the mulch.

-God: Enough.
+GOD: Enough.
 I don’t want to think about this anymore.
 St. Catherine, you’re in charge of the arts.
 What movie have you scheduled for us tonight?

-St. Catherine: Dumb and Dumber, Lord.
-It’s a real stupid movie about…
+ST. CATHERINE: Dumb and Dumber, Lord.
+It’s a real stupid movie about …

-God: Never mind, I think I just heard the whole story from St. Francis.
+GOD: Never mind, I think I just heard the whole story from St. Francis.

 ------

 “Lawyers typically aren’t funny — unless by accident.
-Case in point: The following questions from lawyers were taken from official court records nationwide…
+Case in point: The following questions from lawyers were taken from official court records nationwide …

 Was that the same nose you broke as a child?

 Now, doctor, isn’t it true that when a person dies in his sleep, in most cases he just passes quietly away and doesn’t know anything about it until the next morning?

 Q: What happened then?

-A: He told me, he says, ‘I have to kill you because you can identify me.’
+A: He told me, he says, “I have to kill you because you can identify me.”

 Q: Did he kill you?

 Was it you or your brother that was killed in the war?